What Does a State Trooper Do?

 Individual states' population growth or decline can affect the number of jobs available, however.

 This can be a physically challenging career, and it's often stressful and dangerous.
-Not every civilian will be overjoyed when you turn up at a scene.
+Not every civilian is overjoyed when a trooper turns up at a scene.
 Expect to be yelled at, spit on, hit, and even worse.
-(Of course, this won't happen every day.)

 Potential health concerns and other inherent dangers are associated with the job as well.
 The illness and injury rates in this profession are among the highest of any career.
 Dealing daily with the misfortune of others and untimely deaths can be particularly stressful and affect troopers emotionally as well.